-As volunteer leaders, they join 13 existing trustees who give of their time, their talents and help the Foundation generate philanthropic support to improve healthcare in Greenwood and the Lakelands region.
+As volunteer leaders, they join __ existing trustees who give of their time, their talents and assist the Foundation institute philanthropic support to advance healthcare in the Lakelands region.

 “Because we could not verify with certainty that the glasses we received were safe to use, we felt that, out of an abundance of caution, we should recall them, and advise that they not be used.”